Do you know the transmission line critical length for these traces?

 When we talk about impedance matching, we are referring to setting the driver, transmission line, and receiver impedances to the same value.
 This is usually 50 Ohms for single-ended transmission lines, although differential signaling standards may specify different values for impedance matching.
 Here’s why impedance matching is important in a transmission line and how to implement consistent impedance in PCB interconnects.

-The goal of impedance matching in a transmission line is to set a consistent impedance throughout an interconnect.
+The goal of impedance matching in transmission lines is to set a consistent impedance throughout an interconnect.
 When the impedances of the driver, receiver, and transmission line are matched, a few important things happen, which will be discussed below.
-The following cases should be addressed when discussing why impedance matching is important in a transmission line:
+The following cases should be addressed when discussing why impedance matching is important in transmission lines:

 The driver, line, and receiver are matched to the same impedance.
 This can be considered a case with perfect matching.
 In this case, there are no reflections along the line (either at the input to the line or output), and maximum power is transferred downstream to the receiver.
 The voltage in the signal only decreases due to scattering losses, absorption, and DC and skin effect losses.